 Tickets from red light cameras

-The City of Hamilton installs and operates red light cameras, but tickets are processed by the Joint Processing Centre (City of Toronto).
+Changes to The City of Hamilton installs and operates red light cameras, but tickets are processed by the Joint Processing Centre (City of Toronto).

-Trained officers review every picture taken by the red light cameras to verify vehicle information and ensure that the vehicle is in violation.
+Provincial Offences Officers review every picture taken by the red light cameras to verify vehicle information and ensure that the vehicle is in violation.
 Tickets are mailed only in cases where it is clear that the vehicle ran the red light.
 The registered license plate holder receives the ticket, regardless of who was driving the vehicle.
-Tickets are typically mailed by the Province within four weeks of the offence.
+Tickets are typically mailed by the Joint Processing Centre within four weeks of the offence.

 If you have questions about your ticket, call the Courthouse at 905-540-5592.